Manage mail flow using a third-party cloud service with Exchange Online

 MX record: Your domain's MX record must point to your third-party service provider.
 Follow their guidelines for how to configure your MX record.

-SPF record: All mail sent from your domain to the internet originates in Office 365, so your SPF record requires the standard value for Office 365:
+SPF record: All mail sent from your domain to the internet originates in Microsoft 365 or Office 365, so your SPF record requires the standard value for Microsoft 365 or Office 365:

 v=spf1 include:spf.protection.outlook.com -all